 This paper shows that there are smart ways to reduce the world’s enormous food waste.
 Interestingly, these solutions have little to do with food waste campaigns often seen in the developed world.

 In the developing world, where it is not consumers, but the food supply chain that causes waste, building reliable road, rail and electrical infrastructure will mean food gets to markets faster and can be refrigerated where needed.

 This will cost $240B over the next 15 years but reduce the number of hungry people by 57m, and avoid malnourishment of 4m children.
 This generates $13 of economic benefits.

-It turns out there is an even better food target: an extra $88 billion in agricultural research and development over the next 15 years will increase yields by an additional 0.4% each year.
+It turns out there is an even better food target: an extra $88 billion in agricultural research and development over the next 35 years (until 2050) will increase yields by an additional 0.4% each year.
 Per dollar spent, we can achieve thrice the economic benefits ($34) save 79m people from hunger and avoid 5m children being malnourished.